Fabricoat Fabric Paint

 Fabricoat Fabric Paint is Suitable For

-Use Fabricoat to restore or change the colour of any item of fabric, textile or canvas.
+Use Fabricoat Fabric Paint to restore or change the colour of any item of fabric, textile or canvas.
 It can be applied as a fabric spray paint using our sprayer, or it can be applied with a brush.

 Fabricoat Fabric Paint s Coverage and Shelf Life